 \section{Future research directions}

-In this section, we will highlight the possible research directions that can drive future advancements in the domain from the perspective of learning principle, safety, and explainability.
+This section will highlight the possible research directions that can drive future advancements in the domain from the perspective of learning principles, safety, explainability, and others.

-\subsubsection{Learning robustness}
+\subsection{Learning robustness}

 Current research in End-to-End autonomous driving mainly focuses on reinforcement learning (Section \ref{AA}) and imitation learning (Section \ref{AAI}) methods.
 RL trains agents by interacting with simulated environments, while IL learns from expert agents without extensive environmental interaction.
 However, challenges like distribution shift in IL and computational instability in RL highlight the need for further improvements.
-Multi-task learning is also an impressive approach but needs further exploration in autonomous driving research.

-\subsubsection{Enhanced safety}
+\subsection{Enhanced safety}

-Safety is a crucial factor in developing End-to-End autonomous driving systems.
 Ensuring the behavioral safety of vehicles and accurately predicting uncertain behaviors are key aspects in safety research as discussed in Section \ref{safety}.
 An effective system should be capable of handling various driving situations, contributing to comfortable and reliable transportation.
 To facilitate the widespread adoption of End-to-End approaches, it is essential to refine safety constraints and enhance their effectiveness.

-\subsubsection{Advancing model explainability}
+\subsection{Advancing model explainability}

 The lack of interpretability poses a new challenge for the advancement of End-to-End driving.
-However, ongoing efforts (Section \ref{explainability}) are being made to address this issue by designing and generating interpretable semantic features.
+However, ongoing efforts (Section \ref{explainability}) are being made to address this issue by designing and generating interpretable features.
 These efforts have shown promising improvements in both performance and explainability.
-Nonetheless, designing novel approaches for providing explanations on model actions that led to failures and offering potential solutions needs further progression.
+However, further exploration is required in global explanation strategies, including designing novel approaches to explain model actions leading to failures and suggesting potential solutions.
 Future research can also explore ways to improve feedback mechanisms, allowing users to understand the decision-making process and infuse confidence in the reliability of End-to-End driving systems.